-^{ 15} inch entrance pipes allowed on non-interstate and non-primary roadways.
+15 inch entrance pipes allowed on non-interstate and non-primary roadways.

-Place embankment within the restrictions of Article 4105.13 1107.18.
+Replace the second sentence: Place embankment within the restrictions of Article 1105.13 1107.18.

 2416.03, D, 2, a, 1, Class B Bedding.

 Class B bedding consists of a 2 inch cushion of sand shaped with a template to a concave saddle in compacted or natural earth to such a depth that 15% of the height of the pipe rests on the sand cushion below the adjacent ground line.
 Place Class B Bedding as shown in the contract documents.